AliyunContainerService/pouch/docs/test/debug_in_travis.md

 ### Command to start debug mode

-From the guide provied by Travis, we know that a `curl` request is needed to be constructed to start the debug mode, the command template is as following:
+From the guide provided by Travis, we know that a `curl` request is needed to be constructed to start the debug mode, the command template is as following:

 ```shell
 #curl -s -X POST \